jocelynz4890/portfolio-jocelyn/docs/assignments/assignment3.md

 **Purpose:** users can reflect quantitatively on the amount of progress they've made from various sources of experience
 <br>

 **Operational Principle:** The level of a user is calculated based on the number of experience points acquired by the user, which is calculated from a fixed set of experience sources.
-The amount of experience points required to reach the next level doubles each time and starts at 5 exp required to go from level 1 to 2.
+The amount of experience points required to reach the next level increases by 5 each time and starts at 5 exp required to go from level 1 to 2.

 **State:**
 ```ts